 £££££ Marriott County Hall (Amazing views of Big Ben + indoor pool).

 ££££ Park Plaza Westminster Bridge (One of our personal favorite hotels in London.
-An indoor pool and big family suites makes this hotel a great choice for families with children as well.
-Oh, and they have Big Ben views too.)
+An indoor pool and big family suites make this hotel a great choice for families with children as well.
+Oh, and they have Big Ben views too.).

 3. City of London: for History, Landmarks, Trendy Places & Business Travelers

 The City of London, or simply ‘The City’ is technically, the real heart of London.
 It’s the most historic part of the city, home to the Tower of London, St Paul’s Cathedral, the famous Tower Bridge, London Bridge, and the Monument.

 It’s also London’s financial center with the Bank of England and countless other banks and financial institutions.

 Because there are so many offices here, the City is bustling during weekdays, but is usually very quiet on the weekends.
 You won’t find many shops or traditional pubs here.
 Instead, it’s a place with high-end hotels and elegant rooftop bars (and you better dress-up before you visit!).
 It’s also here that you’ll find some of the best views in London.